elightup/admin-taxonomy-filter/readme.txt

 The plugin is open source and hosted on [Github](https://github.com/rilwis/admin-taxonomy-filter/).
 If you have any problem or feedback, please open an issue.

-If you like this plugin, you might like [Meta Box](https://metabox.io).

 ### You might also like

 If you like this plugin, you might also like our other WordPress products: